Soares/base16.nvim/README.md

 2. They set all the `g:terminal_color_*` variables, which makes the terminal emulator in neovim use the right colors too.

 Install this plugin in the usual way (with vim-plug or vundle or whatever).
+You will need to `set termguicolors=1` in order for these to work properly.
+(That limitation can be removed if you extend template.ejs to have cterm support, in which case, pull requests are very much appreciated.)

 The current available color schemes are